jorgegorka/the_tracker/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Log

+### Version 0.4.6

+Fixed bug that keeped information about transactions on each page load.
+Now transaction information is displayed only once.